salesforce-john-zz/InlineEditRelatedList/README.md

 * RelatedListDataGridComponent (without s) is to display a specific related list and you have specify the related list 'label' not the name.

 ### Testing
-Now if we zoom on a specific account, we can check that the contact list is well displayed in our grid and we can edit and save our change from this page.
+If you we zoom on a specific account, you can check that the contact list is well displayed in the grid and you can edit and save your changes from this page.

 ![](https://cloud.githubusercontent.com/assets/7535971/22865560/f6e39892-f166-11e6-8b34-5beac7e4bdea.png)